 \subsection{Stage II Decision: Regret and Sensitivity Analysis}

-In this section, enlightened by our previous decoupling, we present our Decoupled Adaptive Safety Stock-II (\textbf{DASS-II}) policy for Stage II---the check-in control process.
-To be specific, given a fixed Day $k$, suppose we received $B^{(k)}$ non-canceled Type I customers in advance.
-For any time $u \in [0,v)$ before the confirmation call, we denote the number of Type I customers who checked in and those who canceled during time $[0,u]$ by $B^{(k)}_{1,u}$ and $B^{(k)}_{2,u}$, and we denote $W^{(k)}_{1,u}$ to be the number of accepted walk-in customers during this period.
-We propose an online policy $\hat\pi_2$ that utilizes the conditional expectations of total shown-ups as the standard to decide whether to accept a new walk-in customer.
-After time $v$, the confirmation call enables us to know the exact number of Type I customers that will check in after time $v$, denoted as $B^{(k)}_{3,v}$.
-To be specific, we compute the expected shown ups as
+We now present our Decoupled Adaptive Safety Stock-II (\textbf{DASS-II}) policy for Stage II—the check-in control process, which exploits the decoupling established above.
+For a fixed Day $k$, suppose we received $B^{(k)}$ non-cancelled Type I customers in advance.
+For any time $u \in [0,v)$ before the confirmation call, denote the number of Type I customers who checked in and those who cancelled during $[0,u]$ by $B^{(k)}_{1,u}$ and $B^{(k)}_{2,u}$, and denote $W^{(k)}_{1,u}$ as the number of accepted walk-in customers during this period.
+We propose an online policy $\hat\pi_2$ that uses conditional expectations of total show-ups to decide whether to accept a new walk-in customer.
+After time $v$, the confirmation call reveals the exact number of Type I customers that will check in after time $v$, denoted $B^{(k)}_{3,v}$.